Joensw/Reddit-Shorts-Bot/README.md

 # Reddit-Shorts-Bot
-Very simple program to upload auto generated videos from Reddit threads to YouTube via the YouTube Data API v3
+A program to upload auto generated videos from Reddit threads to YouTube via the YouTube Data API v3

 This is an improved version of a prior project where I had slightly modified the RedditVideoMakerBot to enable automatic uploading.
 The major improvement is that no alterations have to be made to the source code of the RedditVideoMakerBot, so this program can still be used even as that repository is updated further, provided the current directory structure is kept.